-1.4.2 The Terms of Reference of the Audit and risk committee are approved by the Children's Court Guardian Agency for Northern Ireland and will be kept under review in light of any emerging or changing accountability arrangements for the Agency.
+1.4.2 The Terms of Reference of the Audit and Risk Committee are approved by the Children's Court Guardian Agency for Northern Ireland and will be kept under review in light of any emerging or changing accountability arrangements for the Agency.

 Constitution The Board hereby resolves to establish a Committee of the Board to be known as the Audit and risk committee [The Committee].
-The Committee is a non-executive committee of the Board and has no executive powers, other than those specifically delegated in these Terms of Reference Membership: The Committee shall be appointed by the Board from amongst the Non- Executive directors of the Agency and shall consist of not less than three members.
+The Committee is a non-executive committee of the Board and has no executive powers, other than those specifically delegated in these Terms of Reference other than those specimeany delegated in these relinio or helerence Membership: The Committee shall be appointed by the Board from amongst the Non- Executive directors of the Agency and shall consist of not less than three members.
 The Committee shall have the power to co-opt not more than two members.
 The Chief Executive and Head of Corporate Services may be invited to attend a meeting of the Committee but may not be members.
 Chairmanship: One of the members will be appointed Chair of the Committee by the Board.
-Quorum: The quorum shall be 2, which shall be two Committee members.
-Only in emergency situations where a quorum of members cannot be established, it shall be permissible for another Board member to become a member of the Committee for that meeting only. a member of the committee for that meeting only.
-Attendance: The Head of Corporate Services and appropriate Internal and External representatives shall normally attend meetings.
+In the absence of the Committee Chair, another Non-Executive member may be temporarily appointed to that role by the agreement of the Non-Executive Directors Quorum: The quorum shall be 2, which shall be two Committee members.
+Only in emergency situations where a quorum of members cannot be established, it shall be permissible for another Board member to become a member of the Committee for that meeting only.
+G , Attendance: The Head of Corporate Services and appropriate Internal and External representatives shall normally attend meetings.
 At least once a year the Committee should meet privately with the External and Internal Auditors The Chief Executive and other executive directors should be invited to attend, but particularly when the Committee is discussing areas of risk or operation that are the responsibility of that director.
 The Chief Executive should be invited to attend, at least annually, to discuss with the Audit and Risk Committee the process of assurance that supports the Governance Statement.

 Representatives from the Sponsor Branch will attend a meeting at least annually.
 Frequency of Meetings: Meetings shall be held not less than three times a year.
 The External Auditor or Head of Internal Audit may request a meeting if they consider that one is necessary.
 Secretariat: The Chief Executive shall provide secretariat facilities for the Committee.
 The Committee Secretary shall attend to take minutes of the meeting and provide appropriate support to the Chairman and committee members.
 Proceedings: The meetings and proceedings shall be conducted as for the Board except where otherwise stated in this Schedule.
 Minutes: The minutes of the Committee shall be considered by the Board at the first opportunity.
 Authority: The committee is authorised by the Board to investigate any activity within its terms of reference.
-It is authorised to seek any information it requires from any employee and all employees are directed to co- operate with any request made by the committee.
+It is authorised to seek any information it requires from any employee and all employees are directed to co-operate with any request made by the committee.
 The committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers this necessary